-- 10.1 The University is comprehensively engaged with relevant mental health partnership bodies, including the Scottish Government Working Group Student Mental Health and Well-Being Working Group.
+- The University is comprehensively engaged with relevant mental health partnership bodies, including the Scottish Government Working Group Student Mental Health and Well-Being Working Group.
 This group provides collaborative shaping and delivery of the Scottish Funding Council mandated mental health strategies and agreements at a local level, as well as seeking to identify and address gaps in provision.
 The University also participates in the Universities Scotland Mental Health Group.
-This group has also worked to establish effective liaison to support young people's mental health and wellbeing by tackling the challenges of referral pathways, information sharing, and supporting transitions. - The University is also involved with local partners and with the multiagency approach to suicide prevention across Fife.
+This group has also worked to establish effective liaison to support young people's mental health and wellbeing by tackling challenges such as referral pathways, information sharing, and supporting transitions. - The University is also involved with local partners and with the multi-agency approach to suicide prevention across Fife.
 We participate in a wide range of formal arrangements.
-These include the Fife Suicide Prevention Core Multiagency Group; Suicide Prevention Young People's Delivery Group; and Suicide Prevention Communications Delivery Group (which is the group responsible for campaigns across Fife).
-Student Services also have strong links with Nightline, and given the role of alcohol in increasing risk, links have been made with Fife Alcohol Service. - 10.3 On a case-by-case basis, Student Services liaise with local NHS contacts.
-When concerned for a student's safety, GPs will ask for the student to be added to the monitoring risk list.
-Similarly, we have a psychiatry liaison.
+These include the Fife Suicide Prevention Core Multi-agency Group; Suicide Prevention Young People's Delivery Group; and Suicide Prevention Communications Delivery Group (which is the group responsible for campaigns across Fife).
+Student Services also have strong links with Nightline, and given the role of alcohol in increasing risk, links have been made with Fife Alcohol Support Service. - 10.3 On a case-by-case basis, Student Services liaise with local NHS contacts.
+There are regular liaison meetings with local GPs and students who are assessed to be at risk of harm can be discussed.
+Similarly, we have a psychiatry liaison. - 10.4 Collaborative work with secondary schools, given the wide geographical spread and multiple languages involved, is focussed on the exchange of specialist reports.
+Given our highly international cohort that crosses multiple regulatory regimes across many nations, the potential for intensive and standardised action in this area is limited.
+Student Services staff attend events run by Admissions to ensure that applicants and entrants receive clear messages about the support available from the University and within the local area.
+We also continue to focus on social engagement within the context of orientation activities and student residence programmes.